-Licensing Objectives: As defined in section 4 Licensing Authority Hinckley & Bosworth Borough Council District: The area administered by Hinckley & Bosworth Borough Council (Map appended at Appendix C) Applications: Applications for licenses and permits as defined in section 1.4 Notifications: Means notification of temporary and occasional use notices Act: The Gambling Act 2005 Regulations: Regulations made under the Gambling Act 2005 Premises: Any place, including a vehicle, vessel or moveable structure Code of Practice: Means any relevant code of practice under section 24 of the Gambling Act 2005 Mandatory Set by the Secretary of State (some set out in the Act) and Condition: some to be prescribed by regulations.
-Default To be prescribed in Regulations made by the Secretary of Condition: State to be attached to all classes of premises licence, Specific unless excluded by Hinckley & Bosworth Borough Council Conditions that can be attached to an individual premises Condition by the Licensing Authority.
-(However these conditions cannot prevent compliance with operating licence D 111 conditions.)
-Responsible Licensing For the purposes of this Act, the following are responsible authorities in relation to premises: Authority: The Licensing Authority in whose area the premises / tourionty. are wholly or mainly situated (HBBC) The Gambling Commission; The Chief Officer of Police for Leicestershire; Leicestershire Fire and Rescue Service; 5.
-The Local Planning Licensing Authority (HBBC) 6.
-A Licensing Authority with functions in relation to pollution of the environment or harm to human health; 7.
-A designated body to advise on the protection of children; 8.
-HM Customs and Excise.
-Interested Party: For the purposes of this Act, a person is an interested party in relation to a premises licence if, in the opinion of the Licensing Authority which issues the license or to which the application is made, the person:- a) Lives sufficiently close to the premises to be likely to L i, and tamentally there to the profittion to be mady to be affected by the authorised activities; b) Has business interests that might be affected by the authorised activities; c) Represents persons who satisfy a) or b) above.
-Categories of machines A= Unlimited, B1 = £4000 B2 = £500 B3 = £500 B4 = £250, C = £70, D = £ 5 cash or £ 8 non-monetary prize.
+Licensing Objectives: As defined in Part 4 Licensing Authority Hinckley & Bosworth Borough Council Borough: The area administered by Hinckley & Bosworth Borough Council (Map appended at Appendix C) Licensing Authority Functions: Applications for licenses and permits as defined in section 1.4 Notifications: Means notification of temporary and occasional use notices Act: The Gambling Act 2005 Regulations: Regulations made under the Gambling Act 2005 Premises: Any place, including a vehicle, vessel or moveable structure Code of Practice: Means any relevant code of practice under section 24 of the Gambling Act 2005 Mandatory Set by the Secretary of State (some set out in the Act) and Condition: some to be prescribed by regulations.
+Default To be prescribed in Regulations made by the Secretary of Condition: State to be attached to all classes of premises licence, unless excluded by Hinckley & Bosworth Borough Council Specific Condition Conditions that can be attached to an individual premises by the Licensing Authority.
+(However these conditions cannot prevent compliance with operating licence conditions.)
+Responsible Licensing Authority: For the purposes of this Act, the following are responsible authorities in relation to premises: The Licensing Authority in whose area the premises are wholly or mainly situated (HBBC) The Gambling Commission; The Chief Officer of Police for Leicestershire; Leicestershire Fire and Rescue Service; The Local Planning Licensing Authority (HBBC) A Licensing Authority with functions in relation to pollution of the environment or harm to human health; A designated body to advise on the protection of children; HM Customs and Excise.
+Interested Party: For the purposes of this Act, a person is an interested party in relation to a premises licence if, in the opinion of the Licensing Authority which issues the license or to which the application is made, the person:- a) Lives sufficiently close to the premises to be likely to be affected by the authorised activities;

+b) Has business interests that might be affected by the authorised activities; c) Represents persons who satisfy a) or b) above.
+Categories of machines A= Unlimited, B1 = $\pounds$ 4000 B2 = $\pounds$ 500 B3 = $\pounds$ 500 B4 = $\pounds$ 250, C = $\pounds$ 70, D = $\pounds$ 5 cash or $\pounds$ 8 non-monetary prize.